dib-lab/2021-paper-ibd/manuscript.md

 {#tbl:sim}

 While dominating set differential abundance analysis identified genomic sequences that were more abundant in CD, the nature of short shotgun metagenomic sequencing reads precludes haplotype phasing or lineage resolution [@doi:10.1038/s41587-021-01130-z], meaning our results likely represent genomic variants from many distinct genomes that would not all naturally occur together in a single isolate genome.
-Therefore, to identify isolate genomes that contain the genomic sequences that were more abundant in CD, we searched the GTDB rs202 database with the significantly differentially abundant sequences (SUPP TAB X).
+Therefore, to identify isolate genomes that contain the genomic sequences that were more abundant in CD, we searched the GTDB rs202 database with the significantly differentially abundant sequences.
 On average, the top matching isolate genome contained 63% of the sequences that were more abundant in CD (Table @tbl:sim).

-One aerotolerant clade of *R. gnavus* was previously identified as being enriched in CD [@doi:10.1186/s13073-017-0490-5], and to produce an inflammatory polysaccharide that induce TNF-alpha [@doi:10.1073/pnas.1904099116].
+One aerotolerant clade of *R. gnavus* was previously identified as being enriched in CD [@doi:10.1186/s13073-017-0490-5], and has been shown to produce a polysaccharide that induces the inflammatory cytokine TNF-alpha [@doi:10.1073/pnas.1904099116].
-The top three isolate genomes we identified (RJX1122, RJX1127, RJX1128, SUPP TAB X) were among that that induce TNF-alpha secretion [@doi:10.1073/pnas.2007595118], suggesting our method identified the same strain switch previously discovered [@doi:10.1186/s13073-017-0490-5; @doi:10.1073/pnas.1904099116; @doi:10.1073/pnas.2007595118].
+The three isolate genomes we identified as containing the highest amount of sequences that were increased in abundance in CD were among those that have been shown to induce TNF-alpha secretion (RJX1122, RJX1127, RJX1128) [@doi:10.1073/pnas.2007595118].
+This suggests our method identified the same strain switch previously discovered to occur in IBD [@doi:10.1186/s13073-017-0490-5; @doi:10.1073/pnas.1904099116; @doi:10.1073/pnas.2007595118].
 In further support of this, we found that 17 of the 23 genes in the operon that encodes the proteins responsible for producing the inflammatory polysaccharide were annotated in the dominating set pieces that were more abundant in CD.
 These genes were encoded across 66 dominating set pieces, with multiple neighboring genes in the operon annotated in 6 of these dominating set pieces.

-For two of the four *Enterocloster* species, the top matching isolate sequence was the same (*Enterocloster clostridioformis* MSK.2.78)
+For two of the four *Enterocloster* species, the top matching isolate sequence was the same (*Enterocloster clostridioformis* MSK.2.78).
 This points to overlap in the genomic sequences we identified as differentially abundant across these metapangenome graphs.
 Indeed, the average Jaccard similarity between the sequences that were increased in CD in the *Enterocloster* graphs was XXX, while the containment was XXX.
-Given that the Jaccard similarity required to recover XX% of a genome is 0.1, which approximately corresponds to an average nucleotide identity of 93% (CITE: TESSA), and that species boundaries in GTDB are drawn at 95% average nucleotide identity (CITE: GTDB?), the metapangenome graphs likely store genomic sequences associated with both the query genome species and closely related species.
+Given that a Jaccard similarity of 0.1 is required to recover at least 80% of a genome via assembly graph query, which approximately corresponds to an average nucleotide identity of 93% (CITE: TESSA), and that species boundaries in GTDB are drawn at 95% average nucleotide identity [@doi:10.1093/nar/gkab776], the metapangenome graphs likely store genomic sequences associated with both the query genome species and closely related species.
 <!-- are marker genes more likely to overlap? -->
 However, the metapangenome graphs presented here, as well as the differentially abundant sequences, contain both common and distinct nucleotide sequences, suggesting that multiple closely related *Enterocloster* species/genomes are associated with CD.
 <!-- supp tab Jaccard similarity and containment for all metapangenome graphs and for all the entero increased abund seqs). -->